jmichelsen/bisl__backend/CONTRIBUTING.md

 ## Getting Started

-Bisl is build on Django and uses docker and docker-compose to run the project in _every_ environment it is run, as well as for tests.
+Bisl is built on Django and uses docker and docker-compose to run the project in _every_ environment it is run, as well as for tests.

 If you are familiar with these tools you shouldn't have any problem running, testing, and contributing to the project.

 Please read all of the [docs in the project](https://github.com/jmichelsen/bisl__backend/tree/master/docs) before contributing.

+After you've read over the docs, you can look through the issues tagged with ["good first issue"](https://github.com/jmichelsen/bisl__backend/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) in the project.

 ## Issues
 If you encounter a bug or would like to suggest enhancements, please open a [new issue](https://github.com/jmichelsen/bisl__backend/issues)